apache/spark/UPDATING.md

 ## Airflow Master

+### Changes to `SubDagOperator`

+`SubDagOperator` is changed to use Airflow scheduler instead of backfill to schedule tasks in the subdag.
+User no longer need to specify the executor in `SubDagOperator`.

 ### Variables removed from the task instance context

 The following variables were removed from the task instance context: